Boon67/msaccess_table_extract/readme.md

         * Define the entry point for the container (the execution of your script).
     * Build the Docker image: `docker build -t your-registry/your-image-name:tag .`
     * Push the Docker image to your chosen container registry: `docker push your-registry/your-image-name:tag`
+    * Check the Build.sh.sample file for a pattern to automate

 3.  **Snowflake Setup:**
     * The setup folder has a sql script to setup the environment.
 The requirements are to have a target user account and ideally use key/pair authentication for access from the container.

 4.  **Event Trigger Configuration:**
+    This needs to be configured based on your use case.
     * **Using Snowpipe:**
         * Create a Snowpipe that listens for new files on your stage.
         * Configure the Snowpipe to trigger a Snowpark Container Services (or similar) task that runs your container.
 You'll need to pass the filename of the newly arrived file to your container as an argument.